Calinou/quake2-neural-upscale/README.md

 ## Screenshots

-*Screenshots were taken with this add-on and nQuake2's HD world textures add-on (see above).
+*Screenshots were taken in Q2PRO with this add-on and nQuake2's HD world textures add-on (see above).
 Click on a screenshot to view it in full resolution.*

 [![quake001](https://raw.githubusercontent.com/Calinou/media/master/quake2-neural-upscale/quake001-thumb.jpg)](https://raw.githubusercontent.com/Calinou/media/master/quake2-neural-upscale/quake001.png)